hivejs/docs/developing_components__plugins/server-side_interfaces.md

 #### ui.registerModule(file:String)
 register a file that must adhere to the component definition spec and will be loaded on the client-side.

+#### ui.registerJavascript(file:String)
+register a file that will be processed by browserify as an entry file (meaning it will be run when the bundle is loaded as if it was included separately with a script tag).
+The advantage is that you can utilize browserify's magic and `require` your files like normal.
+If your module is very large and not always needed, you should use `ui.externalizeModule` (for modules that use `module.exports`) or include it manually by registering a static dir (see below) to expose the file.
+In both cases you can make sure to load the file on the client only once by using `ui.requireScript`.

+#### ui.externalizeModule(moduleName:String)
+puts the given module in a separate bundle, available in `/statis/build/<moduleName>.js`.
+After loading that bundle with `ui.requireScript` on the client, you can require the module as usual.
+Magic!

+#### ui.registerExternalModule(moduleName:String)
+exclude a module from the main javascript bundle (or rather declare it to be external).
+If you want to be able to require it, bundle it yourself with `browserify#require`, expose it on the server by registering a static dir and load it on the client with `ui.requireScript`.

+Usually you can use `externalizeModule`, which does all that for you, but sometimes you have only a pre-built bundle available -- that's when this method comes in handy.

 #### ui.registerStaticDir(dir:String, [options])
 register `dir`, a sub-directory of your component, which will be available at `/static/hive-component-name/path/to/dir`.
 The `options` will be passed to koa-static-cache.